Geography of Slavery Project

 Montgomery County (Va.)
 Cohabitation Register.
 This register records the name of the husband, his age, place of birth, residence, occupation, last owner, last owner’s residence, name of the wife, her age, place of birth, residence, last owner, last owner’s residence, name of children with the ages of each, and the date of commencement of cohabitation.
 Of note is the wide range of localities reported as the former slaves’ places of birth

 Montgomery County (Va.)
 Register of Colored Persons Cohabiting Together as Husband and Wife, 1866 Feb.
 27. N.p., 1866.
-Print

 This document is very valuable and now that it has been digitized it is accessible.
 Please read the description and historical note by the Library of Virginia: (accessed 3 March 2024)

 Montgomery County, Va Register of Colored Persons Cohabiting Together as Husband & Wife, 1866 Feb.
-27 – citation and supporting information.
+27 – link to online images and transcriptions, citation, supporting information.

 Description